-She has directed, written, edited, and produced short films which have exhibited at NY Times Op Docs, Outfest, Slamdance Film Festival, the American Pavilion at Cannes Film Festival, Santa Barbara International Film Festival, Pan African Film Festival and others as well as, have won DGA Student Jury Awards and have been nominated for a College Television Award.
+She has directed, written, edited, and produced short films which have exhibited at Sundance, NY Times Op Docs, Outfest, Slamdance Film Festival, Austin Film Festival, Santa Barbara International Film Festival, Pan African Film Festival and others as well as, have won DGA Student Jury Awards and have been nominated for a College Television Award.
 She is a 3 time recipient of the NALIP Emerging Content Creator scholarship and was a development intern for Quebrada Entertainment and Assemble Media.
 She was a participant in PITCHNY run by Governor Cuomo’s Office of Motion Picture & Television Development, the National Hispanic Foundation for the Arts and NBCUniversal.

-Her feature film “Dark Obsession” which she wrote, produced and starred in featuring Mena Suvari, Adriana Barraza and Danielle Harris, just closed a deal for distribution.
-She was the assistant to Academy Award nominated writer/director Charles Shyer for the Netflix feature film “The Noel Diary” which was #1 on Netflix and is associate producer for the feature film “The Grotto” directed by Joanna Gleason in association with T42 Entertainment which won Best Narrative Feature Premiere at Heartland International Film Festival.
+Her feature film “Dark Obsession” which she wrote, produced and starred in featuring Mena Suvari, Adriana Barraza and Danielle Harris, is now streamingon Tubi.
+She was the assistant to Academy Award nominated writer/director Charles Shyer for the Netflix feature film “The Noel Diary” which was #1 on Netflix and is associate producer for the feature film “The Grotto” directed by Joanna Gleason which won Best Narrative Feature Premiere at Heartland International Film Festival.

 She is a Women in Film actor/content creator mentee with “Good Trouble” showrunner Joanna Johnson as her mentor, whom she director shadowed on the Season 4 finale.
 She is a 2024 Film Independent Project Involve Directing Fellow.
 Morris is a member of WIF, WOCU, Women in Media, NYWIFT, and the Chicana Director’s Initiative.
 She is repped by Modern Artists Entertainment for acting and Wildflower for writing and directing.